Cervical Cancer Treatment to Prevention:

 It should become part of our practice to talk about prevention and not wait for the disease to happen.
 In remote areas where a pathologist and/or DNA testing facility is not available, medical practitioners and health care providers should be motivated to make an effort to visually inspect the cervix using acetic acid and Lugol’s iodine (VIA and VILI) to look for suspicious changes.

 Immense efforts are needed to direct our focus and motivation to raise awareness.
-This can be done at individual level, as a part of a Government led program, at the level of medical societies and at the level of NGO’s including the private sector as a part of their social responsibility.
+This can be done at individual level, as a part of a Government led program, at the level of medical societies and at the level of NGO’s including the private sector as a part of their social responsibility (art 1 – by Dr. Nidhi Singh).

 It is reassuring to know that Gynecological Organizations like FOGSI (Federation of Obstetrics and Gynecology of India), AOGIN India (Asia Oceania Research Organization on Genital Infections and Neoplasia India) and ISCCP (Indian Society of Colposcopy and Cervical pathology) are proactively taking initiative by bringing together experts to help educate people and make preventative screening for cancer cervix available not only in the big cities but also in remote geographical locations.
 But owing to the sheer burden of the disease and the lack of education and health seeking behavior, especially in the rural population, the task is increasingly challenging.

 I believe all available tools to publicize and propagate the message to increase awareness and acceptance for cancer cervix prevention should be deployed.
 In the same spirit of being a self-taught artist besides a gynecologist, I have tried to pay tribute to Dr. Georgios Nikolaou Papanikolou through my artwork called “Vibrant’’.
 This artwork has been created using the Pap smear kit (the Ayer’s spatula and cytobrush) and was displayed at my first solo art exhibition “Udbhav”.
-It was a humble effort on my part to raise awareness about cancer cervix prevention through art.
+It was a humble effort on my part to raise awareness about cancer cervix prevention through art (art 2 – by Dr. Nidhi Singh).

 Women bring beauty and vibrance to the world.
 Lets preserve the beauty and colors of their lives by providing them protection from cervical cancer.
 It doesn’t matter if you are not a health care provider you can still be a change maker by understanding and spreading the message correctly.
 As responsible citizens we all can employ whatever skill we have, to bring in the talk, draw attention and motivate women and their families to seek prevention from cancer cervix.